78Sam/ForgeExport/readme.md

 # A much more complicated scenario

-I have also included another scenario under `scenarios/scenario-alert` which is my simplified re-creation of [This dataset](https://ieeexplore.ieee.org/document/9866880/).
-Im not going to explain all of its workings here but it might serve as a useful reference for how you can use Forge to create some more complicated network traffic.

-NB.
+I've included two other scenarios, one is slightly more complex and the other is much more complex:
+- `scenarios/scenario-ssh-bruteforce` (Medium complexity) NMAP, Siege, Hydra ssh password bruteforce, sensitive documents exfil
+- `scenarios/scenario-alert` (Complex) NMAP, WPScan, Dirb, Wordpress site RCE dumps wp-config.php and the users database table, along with background traffic generation.
+This is a simplified recreation of [This dataset](https://ieeexplore.ieee.org/document/9866880/).
 This scenario is much more complicated and as such may be a bit buggy at times, or not particularly well refined.